Police Officer Jeffrey Manning Phegley

 Officers from several agencies, including sheriff’s offices, Ohio State Patrol, and the Cincinnati Office of the Federal Bureau of Investigation searched the area in and around Morrow and eventually all of Warren and Clermont Counties.
 At one point, even a highway in Northern Kentucky was closed after a supposed sighting.

 About 4:15 p.m., less than two hours after the Murder, McIntosh arrived on foot at Henry McCabe’s home in Maineville.
 Henry, his friend, wasn’t home, but his parents, Patricia and Michael McCabe and brother Steven McCabe were home.
-McIntosh sat at the kitchen table and described out his car had broken down and that he needed a ride to his mother’s home in South Lebanon.
+McIntosh sat at the kitchen table and described how his car had broken down and that he needed a ride to his mother’s home in South Lebanon.
 Michael agreed to take him.
 Mrs. McCabe had a police scanner and it was turned on, so she knew they were looking for McIntosh.
 She went up the stairs to the second floor and called for the police, but when that was broadcast, McIntosh heard it on the scanner and ran out the door.
 The search zeroed in on Mainville and South Lebanon.

 Late that same night, they found McIntosh hiding in a car being driven by his mother.
 They arrested him without further incident.